slashdotted/libmelda/README.md

 In the [Kibi](https://github.com/slashdotted/kibi) repository you will find an example of integration of Melda into a text-editor.
 There is also another project [libmelda-tools](https://github.com/slashdotted/libmelda-tools/) which implements a simple command line tool to update, read, and meld Melda structures.

+# Melda vs Automerge

+Melda differs significantly from systems such as [Automerge](https://automerge.org/).
+While Automerge is an *operation-based* CRDT that requires applications to adopt a specific data model and propagate operations, Melda is a *delta-state* CRDT that operates on serialized JSON snapshots.
+Instead of replacing the application's data structures, Melda only requires serialization and deserialization to JSON, allowing developers to keep their existing data model unchanged.
+Unlike Automerge, Melda does not require globally unique identifiers for replicas or instances.
+Furthermore, Melda is not primarily designed for fine-grained real-time synchronization; rather, it follows a *save-and-refresh* model based on explicit checkpoints (commits), which can also be cryptographically signed using extensions such as [`libmelda-sec`](https://github.com/slashdotted/libmelda-sec).
+Finally, Melda provides a flexible storage architecture through pluggable backends (adapters), enabling data to be stored in memory, on filesystems, or other custom storage systems.

 # Publications

 ## 2026